Looking for Diner en Blanc recipes or summer garden party ideas? Keep reading!

 The flower in the napkin ring is quickly becoming my signature table look!
 Carnations are one of the main white flowers I purchased for the centerpieces and they always have teeny, tiny buds that need to snipped off.
 I saved six of them when arranging my flowers and kept them in water until right before my guests came over.

 Music is an absolute must at any Diner en Blanc, so we set up a boombox outside.
 (Yes, I still have mine from the nineties and, quelle chance, it happens to be white!)
-As aforementioned, beautiful Chee-Yun Kim attended The Rose Table en Blanc (here she is below on the far left) and she was kind enough to bring one of her CDs.
+Beautiful Chee-Yun Kim attended The Rose Table en Blanc (here she is below on the far left) and she was kind enough to bring one of her CDs.
 It went platinum in Korea but has yet to be released in the US.
 Lucky me – she let me keep the album, which is full of recognizable movie music.

 At the real Le Diner en Blanc, musicians stroll around playing classic French music.
 Chee-Yun’s CD was the next best thing!
 For more music inspiration, check out my Dinner Party Playlist.